Envirometrix/PredictiveSoilMapping/main.md

 as follows:

--   Legacy point data provide the only source of baseline information about past time periods
+-   Legacy point data provide the only source of baseline information about past time periods:

-    -   We can’t go back in time to collect new samples or make new observations applicable to past time periods
+    -   We can’t go back in time to collect new samples or make new observations applicable to past time periods,

-    -   They establish prior probabilities which are essentially starting points that describe what we know now before we start making new predictions and new maps using new data
+    -   They establish prior probabilities which are essentially starting points that describe what we know now before we start making new predictions and new maps using new data,

--   Legacy point data are all we have initially to work with until new field data can be obtained
+-   Legacy point data are all we have initially to work with until new field data can be obtained:

-    -   Use of legacy field data can help us to learn and to improve methods and approaches.
+    -   Use of legacy field data can help us to learn and to improve methods and approaches,

-    -   Working through the full cycle required to produce predictive maps lets us learn a lot about how to do it and, more importantly, how we might do it better the next time around.
+    -   Working through the full cycle required to produce predictive maps lets us learn a lot about how to do it and, more importantly, how we might do it better the next time around,

-    -   They give us something to work with to provide real-world, worked examples, for ourselves and for potential users, of the kinds of maps and other products that can now be produced using modern automated prediction methods
+    -   They give us something to work with to provide real-world, worked examples, for ourselves and for potential users, of the kinds of maps and other products that can now be produced using modern automated prediction methods,

--   Legacy point data help us to illustrate problems, weaknesses and opportunities for improvement
+-   Legacy point data help us to illustrate problems, weaknesses and opportunities for improvement:

-    -   Gaps in existing legacy data (missing data in space and time) help to illustrate the need to have samples that comprehensively cover all areas of space and time of interest.
+    -   Gaps in existing legacy data (missing data in space and time) help to illustrate the need to have samples that comprehensively cover all areas of space and time of interest,

-    -   Errors and uncertainties in initial predictive maps based on legacy field data provide a clear illustration of the need for more and better field data to improve future mapping
+    -   Errors and uncertainties in initial predictive maps based on legacy field data provide a clear illustration of the need for more and better field data to improve future mapping,

-    -   The spatial distribution of uncertainties computed for initial maps created using legacy data can identify locations where new observations and samples are most needed and will contribute most to improving subsequent predictions.
+    -   The spatial distribution of uncertainties computed for initial maps created using legacy data can identify locations where new observations and samples are most needed and will contribute most to improving subsequent predictions,

-Legacy point data can be surprisingly difficult and costly to find, obtain, harmonize and digitize.
+Legacy point data can be surprisingly difficult and costly to find, obtain, harmonize and digitize [@arrouays2017soil].
 One can only imagine how many hundreds of thousands, even millions, of site observations may have been made by field personnel undertaking many different types of inventories for many different agencies over the years.
 Similarly, laboratories have